15 Short Inspirational Stories with a Moral [Motivational stories]

 No matter the odds of success or the scale of the challenge, your actions can make a difference.
 It’s better to light a candle than curse the dark.

 Every little counts.
-Doing something to make a positive change is always better than nothing!
+Doing something to make a positive change is better than nothing.

 motivationalstory5-9278011

-This motivational story is a little sad, but it contains an invaluable lesson on self-belief…
+This motivational story is sad, but it contains a valuable lesson on self-belief…

 One day a man walked past a camp of elephants.

-Confused as to why they didn’t use their strength to break the rope, he asked the trainer why they weren’t attempting to run away.
+Confused as to why they didn’t break the rope, he asked the trainer why they weren’t attempting to escape.
+The trainer replied,

-In other words, these powerful, magnificent and intelligent elephants didn’t believe they could free themselves, so they never tried.
+These powerful, magnificent, and intelligent elephants didn’t believe they could free themselves.
+So, they never tried.

 Moral of the story: